sefortescue/idiot/docs/about.md

 >"Ever wonder if maybe you think too much?"

 All the time.
-As this blog grows, it'll probably just become a catalog of all the things I've overthought; and maybe some math.
+As this blog grows, it'll probably just become a catalog of all the things I've overthought.

+>"Can you talk more about the second expression above?
+I'm sure other exceedingly-normal-people like me, the voice in your head, would really like that."

+Absolutely.
+It's difficult to approximate the true growth in things that there are to know everytime we learn something knew.
+It's even difficult to define exactly what we are counting.
+Intuitively it just seems to me like this effect should be present.
+Of course, how the effect is present for every different kind of knowledge makes modelling extremely difficult.
+In $\eqref{eq:t2}$ I say that perhaps for an increase in $c$ there is an increase of $c!$ in what would be $x$.
+I also made the denominator term additive since an increase of $c!$ may not be the only effect.
+I'll leave it up to you to speculate what other sort of ratios may be plausible, but really the point of stating the above expressions is not to be mathematically accurate; the idea is more of a thought experiment.